dnsimple/dnsimple-services/services/platformsh/instructions.md

-1) Add your Platform.sh master environment URL here, along with your domain name.
+1) Add your Platform.sh master environment URL here.
 2) Log in to the Platform.sh console and add the domain name to the project.